Restaging Fashion

 Working with vestimentary sources, visualisation methods are being tested to digitally juxtapose two and three-dimensional artefacts.
 The immateriality of digital imagery makes it possible, for example, to present research materials side by side, on equal footing, particularly for purposes of analysis and interpretation.

-These project outcomes are being successively deployed and made accessible using innovative research tools that employ visualisation as a method of acquiring knowledge.
-To that end, the Urban Complexity Lab (UCLAB) of the University of Applied Sciences Potsdam, the project initiator with numerous years of experience in the visualisation of cultural data, is testing experimental methods of presentation by means of visualisation, which is used both as an aid for cataloguing content and as a tool for interpretation.
+The UCLAB (Urban Complexity Lab) of the University of Applied Sciences Potsdam, project initiator with many years of experience in the visualisation of cultural data, tested experimental methods of collection presentation by means of visualisations, which are used on the one hand as an aid to content exploration and on the other hand as a tool for interpretation.

-Research team: Prof. Dr Marian Dörk, Sabine de Günther, Linda Freyberg, Giacomo Nanni
+Research team: Prof. Dr Marian Dörk, Dr Sabine de Günther, Dr Linda Freyberg, Giacomo Nanni

 Cooperation partners: Urban Complexity Lab (UCLAB) of the University of Applied Sciences Potsdam; Kunstbibliothek – Staatliche Museen zu Berlin – Preußischer Kulturbesitz; Germanisches Nationalmuseum (Nuremberg)